google/uncertainty-baselines/README.md

 __Adding a new dataset.__

 1. Add the bibtex reference to the `References` section below.
 2. Add the dataset definition to the datasets/ dir.
-Every file should have a subclass of `datasets.base.BaseDataset`, which at a minimum requires implementing a constructor, `_read_examples`, and `_create_process_example_fn`.
+Every file should have a subclass of `datasets.base.BaseDataset`, which at a minimum requires implementing a constructor, a `tfds.core.DatasetBuilder`, and `_create_process_example_fn`.
 3. Add a test that at a minimum constructs the dataset and checks the shapes of elements.
 4. Add the dataset to `datasets/datasets.py` for easy access.
 5. Add the dataset class to `datasets/__init__.py`.